NeoFlock/onyx-os/usr/src/kocos/README.md

 ## LuaExec

 A file starting with `--!lua` is considered a **Lua executable**.
-It is launched with the code as the `_start` symbol AND the main thread.
+It is launched with no symbols.
 However, it also loads in the *Lua runtime* (LuaRT), which is defined in `/lib/luart.lua` by default.
 It is done using a `require("luart")`, thus it checks `LUA_PATH`.
+The module loaded can be configured in the kernel arguments.
+An optional binary dependency can also be used.

 ## KELF
 > Kocos Executable & Loadable File (very different from ELF)